-Beyond this stage, the baby would be at risk of developing a cold injury, which is characterized by lethargy; slow, shallow, and irregular perspiration; slow heart rate; low blood sugar; and metabolicacidosisiXA condition in which the pH of the blood is too low due to an excess of acid caused by various factors, including metabolic disorders. .
+Beyond this stage, the baby would be at risk of developing a cold injury, which is characterized by lethargy; slow, shallow, and irregular respiration; slow heart rate; low blood sugar; and metabolicacidosisiXA condition in which the pH of the blood is too low due to an excess of acid caused by various factors, including metabolic disorders. .

 Other severe symptoms of hypothermia include reddening of the face and extremities, central cyanosis, and hardening of the skin on the back and limbs (1).
 These symptoms are risky and might need medical attention.